-iTunes for Mac and Windows uses caches to store streamed Apple Music songs, ensuring you don’t necessarily waste your bandwidth when playing these tracks again.
+Music app (on macOS Catalina or later) and iTunes (on macOS Mojave or earlier and Windows PC) use caches to store streamed Apple Music songs, ensuring you don’t necessarily waste your bandwidth and time when playing these tracks again.

-For those wondering, Apple’s implementation of streaming requires songs to be fully downloaded before they can be listened to. iTunes also stores other related data in the cache like album artwork for both the songs you stream and any recommendations that appear in the For You section.
+Apple’s implementation of streaming requires songs to be fully downloaded.
+Music app and iTunes also store other related data in the cache, like album artwork for both the songs you stream and any recommendations that appear in the app.

-Cached data is saved in a pair of sub-folders inside the iTunes cache folder:
+Cached data is saved in a pair of sub-folders inside the cache folder:

-- fsCachedData: cached album artwork for streamed songs and For You items
+- fsCachedData: cached album artwork for streamed songs and other items

 - SubscriptionPlayCache: caches of streamed songs

-You can safely delete both folders to reclaim storage space without losing anything important in iTunes.
-When you delete the folders, iTunes simply recreates them the next time you launch it.
+You can safely delete both folders to reclaim storage space without losing anything important.
+When you delete the folders, the Music app or iTunes simply recreates them the next time you launch it.

-How to delete Apple Music cache in iTunes for Mac and Windows
+How to delete Music app or iTunes cache on Mac and PC

-- Windows: Open the following location using Windows Explorer:
+- On Windows PC: Open the following location using Windows Explorer:

 And that’s it, folks!

-If you’re an Apple Music subscriber, you’ve just freed up anywhere between a few megabytes to one or more gigabytes of storage space which is typically taken up by iTunes caches, depending on the number of songs you’ve streamed and For You items you’ve checked out.
+If you’re an Apple Music subscriber, you’ve just freed up anywhere between a few megabytes to one or more gigabytes of storage space which is typically taken up by Music or iTunes caches, depending on the number of songs you’ve streamed and recommended items you’ve checked out.

-Wondering about clearing Apple Music caches on iOS?
+Wondering about clearing the Apple Music cache on iOS?